SouthForkResearch/SalmonidNetworkIBM/docs/To-do list.md

 ## Minor debugging
 * We have some fish spawning all the time.
 * We have quite a few fish in spawning migration all the time, especially residents.
 * Double check that movement ascent & descent paths are working correctly.
 It seems they may be the same, calculated downward from upstream, instead of starting upstream movement with a 50-km jump from the ocean, etc.
 * Kelts were spawning in the ocean.
 A recent update might have fixed this but I should double check.

 # Significant conceptual/biological issues to address
 * The temperatures in the network are all pretty low, below the optimal temperature for growth of well-fed _O. mykiss._ This might be because they're weekly means of daily means and don't really capture the daily maxima that might drive fish responses to thermal extremes.
 As a result, the thermal adaptation parts of the model either aren't triggered at all (seeking cool water in summer) or are triggered all the time for the whole network (seeking warmer water in fall).
 Before these mechanisms can be meaningful, we need a more realistic treatment of temperature variation.
-* We need a more realistic/mechanistic treatment of capacity.
 * We have an undesirable mixture of a mechanistic mortality mechanism (starvation) and non-mechanistic one (stage-specific survival rates) acting simultaneously; it would be ideal to explicitly model other mortality sources in a way that roughly matches the overall survival rates we targeted.
-Mortality should be either fully explicit or fully emergent, not some odd combination of the two.
+Mortality should ideally be either fully explicit or fully emergent, not some odd combination of the two.